freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 ## Kinematic Magnets

 Enable **Is Kinematic** when a magnet or turntable is parented under a moving transform.
 The physics engine tracks the transform during gameplay, so the force field follows the moving center.
-Playfield magnets carry grabbed balls with the magnet's planar velocity; spatial magnets carry grabbed balls with the full 3-D velocity.
+A held ball is dragged along by the hold force — planar for playfield magnets, full 3-D for spatial magnets.

 Kinematic tracking follows the transform position and height.
 The magnetic field remains playfield-aligned for playfield magnets; tilted field axes are not modeled.
-Spatial magnets are the supported path for lifting a held ball away from the playfield.
+Spatial magnets are the supported path for carrying a held ball away from the playfield.

 ## Importing VPX Magnets